dsrichard97/STAT-576-Phishing-Final-Project/README.md

 # Introduction
 A final project authored by Cory Suzuki, Nathaniel Talampas, and Richard Diaz DeLeon for Dr. Seungjoon Lee's Unsupervised Learning class.
-Here we perform dimensionality reduction techniques for feature extraction and utilize clustering methods to analyze insightful trends on the classification of phishing and scam emails.
+Here, we perform dimensionality reduction techniques for feature extraction and utilize clustering methods to explicate insightful trends on the classification of phishing urls.

 # Motivation
 In today's digital age, phishing attacks have become a major threat to individuals and organizations alike.
 These attacks exploit users' trust, resulting in significant financial losses and breaches of sensitive information.
 To address this widespread issue, it is crucial to develop effective methods for identifying and mitigating phishing attempts.